tvararu/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-13-making-boxes-and-buttons-consistent.md

 - use boxes for content that sits above form controls to give users additional context of what they’re doing
 - use warning text if users need to know certain details due to the action they’re about to take
 - button text should just be the action
+- use a caption when the h1 doesn't help

 ## What we changed